Reducing air pollution is something we should all take seriously.

 You don’t have any other choice here but to get a replacement.
 Until it’s replaced, your car shouldn’t be driven anywhere but to your mechanic.

-Wipe the unit down with a shop towel to remove surface residue.
+If everything looks to be in order, wipe the unit down with a shop towel to remove surface residue.

-Step 12: Pressure Wash: Low Pressure Only!
+Step 11: Pressure Wash: Low Pressure Only!

 Set your pressure washer to low.
 Hose down both the inlet and outlet pipes to clear out deposits and nasty crud.

-Step 13: Prepare Solution
+Step 12: Prepare Solution & Let It Soak

 Fill your container up with hot water and add the degreaser to the water.

-Step 14: Let it Soak
+Step 13: Let It Soak

 Place the unit into your pre-prepared solution.
 Leave it to soak for 30 minutes to an hour—you don’t want to overdo it.